GabeScott/standard-works-vault/General Conference/1980 October - Let Every Man Learn His Duty.md

 “How about visiting teaching?”

-“One hundred percent.”

 “Attendance at sacrament meeting?”

-“One hundred percent.”

 “Tithe payers?”

-“One hundred percent.”

 For a group of some eighty-five members of the Church to perform so admirably and to set such a wonderful example, I think that we can assume that they know their duty and perform it faithfully.
 They truly understand the meaning of an impressive revelation given to the Prophet Joseph Smith:

 “Wherefore, now let every man learn his duty, and to act in the office in which he is appointed, in all diligence.

-“He that is slothful shall not be counted worthy to stand, and he that learns not his duty and shows himself not approved shall not be counted worthy to stand.”
-(D&C 107:99–100.)
+“He that is slothful shall not be counted worthy to stand, and he that learns not his duty and shows himself not approved shall not be counted worthy to stand.” ([[D&C 107.99|D&C 107:99–100]][[D&C 107.100|]].)

 Inscribed beneath Robert E. Lee’s bust in the Hall of Fame are his words: “Duty is the sublimest word in our language.
 Do your duty in all things.
 You cannot do more.
 You should never wish to do less.”
-(In John Bartlett, Familiar Quotations, Boston: Little, Brown and Co., 1968, p.
+(In John Bartlett, *Familiar Quotations,* Boston: Little, Brown and Co., 1968, p.
 620.)

-Most of us don’t mind doing what we ought to do when it doesn’t interfere with what we want to do, but it takes discipline and maturity to do what we ought to do whether we want to or not.
+Most of us don’t mind doing what we *ought* to do when it doesn’t interfere with what we *want* to do, but it takes discipline and maturity to do what we ought to do whether we want to or not.
 Duty is too often what one expects from others and not what one does.
-What people think and believe and plan are all very important, but what they do is the thing that counts most.
+What people think and believe and plan are all very important, but what they *do* is the thing that counts most.
 It is a call to throw out selfishness and to think of the common good of all.

 We must always remember that duty reminds us we are stewards of all that our Creator has entrusted to us.
 When we accept duties willingly and faithfully, we find happiness.
 Those who make happiness the chief objective of life are bound to fail, for happiness is a by-product rather than an end in itself.
 Happiness comes from doing one’s duty and knowing that his life is in harmony with God and his commandments.
 The members of the Jamaica Branch know that they are living in harmony with our Father’s commandments, and this brings them great happiness.